-Enhanced LIGO[11] is a project to upgrade the two 4 km interferometer with an in-vacuum output mode cleaner, in-vacuum photodetectors at the anti-symmetric port, a DC readout scheme, a new advanced LIGO seismic isolation system for the detection bench, a 30W laser from LZH/Hannover, a bigger thermal compensation system and input optics which can handle higher power.
+Enhanced LIGO[11] is a project to upgrade the two 4 km interferometers with an in-vacuum output mode cleaner, in-vacuum photodetectors at the anti-symmetric port, a DC readout scheme, a new advanced LIGO seismic isolation system for the detection bench, a 30W laser from Laser Zentrum Hannover, a more powerful thermal compensation system and input optics which can handle higher power.
 These improvements are envisioned to yield an improvement of the inspiral range by a factor of two.
 Figure 6 shows the proposed noise spectrum.
 The combination of increased power and DC readout scheme yields up to a factor of four improvements in shot noise sensitivity.
 The DC readout scheme has the additional advantage of being insensitive to local oscillator noise, but requires a quiet laser.